Decreasing subsequences and Viennot for oscillating tableaux: Introduction

 \begin{thm} Let $\mathcal{M}$ be a matching of $2k$ points.
 The length of the longest pattern in $\mathcal{M}$ is equal to the maximum number of rows appearing in any partition in $\UD(\mathcal{M})$. \end{thm}

 This result, which in \cite{Kup,RubWes} is attributed to Sundaram, is stated in \cite[Theorem 16]{Stanley} without proof.
-A proof can be deduced from the more-general results on set partitions and ``vacillating tableau'' in \cite{CDDSY}; see Section 5 therein.
+A proof can be deduced from the more-general results on set partitions and ``vacillating tableau'' in \cite{CDDSY}; see Section 5 therein, and also interesting work of Krattenthaler \cite{Krattenthaler} that re\"{e}stablishes the results in \cite{CDDSY} using Fomin's growth diagrams \cite{Fomin}.

-Our proof of Theorem \ref{thm:longestC} in \S \ref{sec:updown} is based on a simple analogue of Viennot's geometric construction for up-down tableaux, which we believe is new.
-By mimicking Viennot's proof of Theorem \ref{thm:longest} with one small modification, we prove that a matching has an $\ell$-pattern if and only if some partition in its up-down tableau has at least $\ell$ rows.
+Our proof of Theorem \ref{thm:longestC} in \S \ref{sec:updown} is based on a simple analogue of Viennot's geometric construction for oscillating tableaux.
+By mimicking Viennot's proof of Theorem \ref{thm:longest} with one small modification, we prove that a matching has an $\ell$-pattern if and only if some partition in its oscillating tableau has at least $\ell$ rows.
 We also give an easy algorithm to find this $\ell$-pattern.

+\begin{rem} As pointed out by the referee, an extension of Viennot's construction to skew oscillating tableaux is given in earlier work of Chauve--Dulucq \cite{ChauveDulucq}, but without the connection to decreasing subsequences.
+In particular, they do not discuss Theorem \ref{thm:longestC}.
+In the non-skew case we consider, their Viennot diagrams differ from ours both in their construction and (slightly) in their final form; however, they contain essentially the same information.
+Our construction of the Viennot diagram encodes a timeline of the bumping algorithm for $w(\mathcal{M})$, which the reader may find somewhat more straightforward. \end{rem}

-We conclude the introduction by discussing the connection to representation theory.
+\begin{rem}[Relation to $\spn$ representation theory] We conclude the introduction by discussing the connection to representation theory that motivated our interest in the Sundaram--Stanley bijection.

 Consider the vector representation $V = \C^{2n}$ of $\spn$.
 Brauer--Schur--Weyl duality gives a surjective $\C$-algebra homomorphism

 The Brauer algebra $\Brauer_k$ (and its quantum analogue the BMW algebra \cite{Murakami,BW}) is typically described diagrammatically using tangle diagrams, and it has a basis in bijection with matchings of $2k$ points.
 The kernel of the homomorphism $\BSW$ is less easy to describe than in type $A$; see \cite[Section 2.3]{BERT} for some discussion and history.
-Nonetheless, as proved by Sundaram in \cite[Theorem 6.15]{SundaramThesis}, the dimension of the endomorphism ring on the right-hand side of \eqref{eq:BSW} (equivalently, the dimension of the space of $\spn$-invariant vectors in $V^{\otimes 2k}$) precisely matches the number of up-down tableaux such that all partitions appearing have $n$ or fewer rows.
+Nonetheless, as proved by Sundaram in \cite[Theorem 6.15]{SundaramThesis}, the dimension of the endomorphism ring on the right-hand side of \eqref{eq:BSW} (equivalently, the dimension of the space of $\spn$-invariant vectors in $V^{\otimes 2k}$) precisely matches the number of oscillating tableaux such that all partitions appearing have $n$ or fewer rows.
 By Theorem \ref{thm:longestC}, this agrees with the number of matchings of $2k$ points that avoid $(n+1)$-patterns.